Thursday, 9 December 2021

 On the day of the parade, however, tensions spiral out of control:

-At the same time, back at Hobbs Lane, and unseen by human eyes, the alien spacecraft begins to come back to life:
+At the same time, back at Hobbs Lane, unseen by human eyes, the alien spacecraft begins to come back to life:

 Not far away, as London descends into chaos, Quatermass and Miss Judd are confronted with an awful and devastating truth:

-Wednesday 10 November 2021
+Wednesday, 10 November 2021

 Live from COP26, it's the Little Amal Show!